-Care to admit it or not… We all have been ghosted and done the ghosting at least once.
-It is okay to admit it.
+Care to admit it or not, we have all been ghosted and have done the ghosting at least once.
+It’s okay to admit it.

-Personally, I think ghosting suck!
-Has it stopped me from executing the act, occasionally?
+Personally, I think ghosting sucks!
+Has it stopped me from occasionally executing the act?
 No.

-The deed has turned into such a regular practice among the dating community that it has become not foreign.
+The deed has become such a regular practice among the dating community that it is no longer foreign.
 Eventually, what was once abnormal has become normal, hence the ghosting culture.

 How to deal with being ghosted?

-During our dating expedition, we have engaged in ghosting due to a lack of interest or a stale conversation.
-There is nothing you can do if the dialogue has grown jaded but to move on.
-Continue trying to harvest a connection knowing full well it will only lead to a dead-end is a waste of time.
+One of the reasons for ghosting is a lack of interest or a stale conversation.
+During our dating expedition, we have engaged in ghosting due to these reasons.
+If the dialogue has grown jaded, there is nothing you can do but move on.
+Continuing to try to foster a connection, knowing it will only lead to a dead-end, is a waste of time.

-But going awol without any valid reason is cowardly, especially if the connection had been there from the beginning and only had gotten stronger by the day.
-Nothing wrong with altering your feelings and no longer wanting to pursue things further, at the very least, have the gut to be upfront and honest.
-It is the bare minimum you could do to compensate for wasting their precious time.
-Do it, not for yourself but for the individual to help bring answers to many unanswered questions.
-After receiving the needed closure, they would be able to turn the page and move one.
+It’s the bare minimum you could do to compensate for wasting their precious time.
+Do it, not for yourself, but to help bring answers to the many unanswered questions.
+After receiving the needed closure, they would be able to turn the page and move on.

-Communicating to the person, you see the relationship going nowhere and are no longer interested can be terrifying.
-It might be scary at first, but in the long-term, you’ll be glad you did.
-To be led on and then abandoned with broken illusions and empty promises is emotionally debilitative.
-That said, try to be sensitive when expressing your desire to end things just don’t discuss it abruptly, preferably casually ease into it.
-A good way starting point is stating what you learned from the conversations had, following with why you don’t see the relationship progressing any longer.
+It might be scary at first, but in the long term, you’ll be glad you did.
+After all, being strung along, only to be left with shattered illusions and empty promises, can be emotionally devastating.
+That said, try to be sensitive when expressing your desire to end things.
+Don’t discuss it abruptly; preferably, ease into it casually.
+A good starting point is reflecting on the valuable lessons you’ve gained from your conversations and then explaining why you no longer envision a future for the relationship.

-Get ingrained into your mind that ghosting happens to everyone, not just you.
-The key here is not to get too involved in the talking stage and to let things flow freely.
-Don’t ever think by changing yourself, you will make them not disappear because that is further from the truth.
+Get it ingrained in your mind that ghosting happens to everyone, not just you.
+The key here is not to get too invested in the talking stage and let things flow freely.
+Don’t ever believe that by changing yourself, you will prevent them from disappearing because that is far from the truth.